vinodmuda/sepick-core/README.md

 # sepick-core

-A Java library for extracting data from stock exchange, the National Stock Exchange of India (NSE).
+A Java library for fetching real-time data from stock exchange, the National Stock Exchange of India (NSE).